 How Trade Unions Increase Welfare

 Historically, worker movements have played a crucial role in making workplaces safer.
 Firms traditionally oppose better health standards.
-According to our interpretation, workplace safety is costly for firms but increases the average health of workers and thereby the aggregate labour supply.
-A laissez faire approach in which firms set safety standards is suboptimal as workers are not fully informed of health risks associated with jobs.
-Safety standards set by better informed trade unions are output and welfare increasing.
+According to our interpretation, workplace safety is costly for firms but increases average health of workers and thereby aggregate labour supply.
+A laissez-faire approach in which firms set safety standards is suboptimal as workers are not fully informed of health risks associated with jobs.
+Safety standards set by better-informed trade unions are output and welfare increasing.